Step-by-Step Guide to Starting an Connecticut LLC in 2024

 Determining Your LLC’s Management Structure

-Deciding on the management structure of your connecticut llc is a crucial step in starting your business.
-Your LLC can either be managed by its members or by designated managers, each with their own pros and cons.
+Deciding on the management structure of your Connecticut LLC is a crucial step in starting your business.
+Your LLC can be managed by its members or by designated managers, each with its own pros and cons.

-Understanding the differences between Member vs. Manager, Pros and Cons will help you determine which structure best suits your business needs.
+Understanding the differences between Members vs. Managers will help you determine which structure best suits your business needs.
+Below are the factors you need to consider when choosing between each structure:

 Obtaining Licenses And Permits